mafanhe/pbt/README.md

 2. Edit config.py to set your options.
 3. Store your data as bcolz carrays.
 See datasets.py for an example.
 4. In a terminal, enter: `python main.py --exploiter`
+5. run parameters：
-5. If you want to use a second GPU, then in a second terminal, enter: `python main.py --gpu 1 --population_id -1`, where "1" refers to your GPU's ID in nvidia-smi, and "-1" means to work on the most recently created population.
+  --population_id -1, where "1" refers to your GPU's ID in nvidia-smi, and "-1" means to work on the most recently created population.
+  --exploiter, Set this process as the exploiter.
+It will be responsible for running the exploit step over the entire population at the end of each interval.
 When finished, the process will print the path to the weights of the best performing model.

 ### Figures for intuition